Daaanieell/UI-Research-WS-2/README.md

      ```

 3. **Register the Value Change Event**
+*(note:  Wg.FillWeaponGrid is found in WeaponGrid class in the editor folder)*

    - To refresh your editor window when the selection changes, use:
      ```csharp
      typeDropdown.RegisterValueChangedCallback(evt =>